NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise 0F.
-  .. [#] If not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
+  .. [#] If SensibleHeatFraction not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 (assumed to be a split system).
+  .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
+         HeatingDetailedPerformanceData must also be provided.
+  .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
+         CoolingDetailedPerformanceData must also be provided.
   .. [#] | If neither extension/HeatingCapacityRetention nor HeatingCapacity17F provided, heating capacity retention defaults based on CompressorType:
          | - **single/two stage**: 0.425 at 5F
          | - **variable speed**: 0.5 at 5F